mamartam/recipe-page/README.md

 ## 🚀 How It Can Be Improved?

-- Add a `mobile-first approach` and refine styles for smaller screen sizes
 - Improve accessibility by adding more ARIA attributes and enhancing keyboard navigation
 - Refactor CSS using variables for colors and fonts to improve maintainability
 - Introduce a more consistent class naming methodology (e.g. `BEM`)